 We offer low stress exams by offering your fur baby goodies (hypoallergenic available), so there is a chance they may actually look forward to their visits!

 And to be honest, we also love

 Generally, kittens and puppies require that their vaccines be boostered 2-3 times before reaching adulthood starting around 8 weeks of age.
 When adopted out from a shelter, these kiddos have at least one round of vaccines on board, so we may booster a couple of more times.
 Please bring those records with you at our first visit.

 First kitten/puppy visits may include necessary labwork to make sure the new furbaby you are introducing to your home (and possibly other furbabies) is healthy.
 Our blood test rules out nasty viruses that the kitten/puppy may have been exposed to prior to meeting you.

 Once your kitten or puppy reaches adulthood, they may require less vet visits.
 We encourage pet parents to continue bringing them in for yearly exams and vaccine boosters.
-Even if indoor only (especially cats), yearly exams allow us to make sure your furbaby hasn't developed any new worrisome lumps or bumps, and test for early organ dysfunction.
+Even if indoor only (especially cats), yearly exams allow us to make sure your furbaby hasn't developed any new worrisome lumps or bumps, and helps us catch early organ dysfunction.

 During these visits, we will booster vaccines, and run yearly heartworm tests (for dogs), fecal (to test for intestinal parasites) and FIV/FeLV test (for indoor/outdoor cats).
 We encourage general bloodwork to help us gain a baseline for organ function.

 Heartworm preventatives require a yearly heartworm test to confirm that the product is working and rule out tick-borne diseases.
-If you wish to decline, we will ask that you sign a heartworm test waiver form at least every other year.
+If you wish to decline this blood test, we will ask that you sign a heartworm test waiver form at least every other year.